 All SLP and Audiology graduate students must take the ASHA national certification exam by ETS and report their scores to the department (department code 0309) in order to graduate.
 Students are encouraged to take the test by March 15 of their final semester for scores to be received and recorded in time for spring graduation.

 Deaf Education students in the Bilingual-Bicultural program must take and pass the Praxis II content exam approved by the Utah State Office of Education in the major content areas prior to student teaching.

 GRADUATE PROGRAM COMPLETION

-A graduate student will officially graduate at the end of the semester in which all academic coursework, Praxis exam, and all clinical/student teaching coursework (clinical and/or student teaching experiences for which the student has registered) is complete.
-If a student does not successfully complete all requirements by the end of the last semester listed on the student’s program of study, the student will continue as a graduate student, until all graduation requirements have been met.
-The "degree conferred" semester will be the semester that the student actually completed all degree requirements and final grades were posted.
-Students will not receive a letter confirming program requirement completion before the degree is awarded.
+A graduate student will officially graduate at the end of the semester in which all academic coursework, Praxis exam, and all clinical/student teaching coursework (for which the student has registered) is complete.
+If a student does not successfully complete all requirements by the end of the last semester listed on the student’s program of study, the student will continue to enroll as a graduate student until all graduation requirements have been met.
+The "degree conferred" semester will be the semester that the student actually completes all degree requirements and final grades are posted.

 LEAVE OF ABSENCE (LOA)